Soapbox/simon/README.md

 sudo simon add <subdomain>
 ```

-## Usage Simon for SoapBox development
+## Using Simon for SoapBox development

-Make sure you have all the above prequisites installed, and that your project has a valid Vagrantfile.
+Make sure you have all the above prequisites installed, and that your project has valid Vagrantfile and simon.json files.
 Whenever you begin your day of development or switch branches on git, run

 ```
 simon start